Alfresco/docs-alfresco/aws-glacier/latest/config/index.md

 6. Define your rule and select **Archive to AWS Glacier** from the **Perform Action** list.

-     For more information see the Alfresco Content Services documentation, [Creating a rule]({% link content-services/latest/using/content/rules.md %}).
+     For more information see the Alfresco Content Services documentation, [Creating a rule]({% link content-services/6.2/using/content/rules.md %}).<!--TODO switch to 7.1-->

 7. Select **Run rule in background**.